denoland/std/src/helps/README.md

 Might consider returning a confidence rating with results.

+Runners are a subset of isolates, and are called by isolates, so have access to the io hooks that isolates do.
+They have a different interface and specialize in the operation of help files, where the help is dynamic.

 ## Sections

 All sections are optional, and with nothing specified, a deprompted AI will be